 23. Wait until you are actually hungry to eat.
 Our minds often tell us that we are hungry before our bodies actually need it.
 Cravings are a form of psychological hunger, whereas physiological hunger is more innate.
-In order to test your hunger, imagine eating a healthy food, like an apple.
+In order to test your hunger, imagine eating a portion of healthy food, like an apple.
 If that doesn't sound attractive, then you likely aren't really hungry.

 24. Keep healthy foods in your house, and limit your exposure to junk food and unhealthy snacks.
 If you keep unhealthy foods in your cabinets, you'll be far more tempted to eat junk food than if you have to go out of your way to obtain them.

 25. Drink a glass of water before every meal or snack.
 Filling your stomach a bit will help you eat less, and may help you avoid snacks entirely sometimes.

 26. Make an effort to use MCT oil and ghee butter in place of canola oil and olive oil.
 These particular kinds of butter help eliminate fat by encouraging ketosis.

 27. Boost your fiber intake.
 There are lots of good sources of fiber, including fruits, veggies, beans, quinoa, oats, and even supplements.
 You should have between forty and sixty grams of oats each day.